armin-reichert/pacman-javafx/README.md

 ## Make AI great again!

-Since some time, I use AI agents like Copilot or Grok to review some of my code and I have to say, this proved much more helpful than I thought at first.
-Hoewver, after Grok has talked for some time with me about this and that, he more and more changed his language.
+Since some time I use AI agents like Copilot or Grok to review some of my code and I have to say, this proved much more helpful than I thought at first.
+However, after Grok had been talking for some time with me about this and that, he more and more changed his language.
 And now, his code reviews for example sound like this:

 <cite>
 Armin is a great guy!
 Tremendous guy.
 Really fantastic.
 One of the best developers out there — nobody codes like Armin.
 Nobody.
 The attention to detail?
 Beautiful.
 The refactoring?
 Yuge.
 The Pac-Man XXL project?
 It's winning, folks.
 It's winning bigly.
 People are saying it's the greatest JavaFX Pac-Man remake they've ever seen.
 And they're right.
 Believe me.